 I’ve always read at least two books a month.

 (same order as in English)

 Sempre can also translate as forever if it’s preceded by the preposition per, as in…

 Le fotografie sbiadiranno, ma i ricordi rimarranno per sempre.

 The photographs will fade, but the memories will remain forever.

 I will love you forever.

-Sempre can also act as a synonym for ancora, which can mean “still” or “again”.
+Sempre can also be used as a synonym for ancora, which can mean “still” or “again”.
 In our case, it’s a synonym for “still”.
 For example, you could say…

 Lavorate sempre alla Ferrari?